ovh/docs/pages/web_cloud/email_and_collaborative_solutions/microsoft_sharepoint/sharepoint_onedrive_sync/guide.en-gb.md

 ### Step 3 - Launch the migration from your Sharepoint interface <a name="migrationignition"></a>

 Access the online interface for your SharePoint service.
-You will find the access URL from your customer space in the `General information`{.action} tab, under `Checking URL`.
+You will find the access URL from the OVHcloud Control Panel in the `General information`{.action} tab, under `Checking URL`.

 ![sharepoint](images/sharepoint-eol-03.png){.thumbnail}